 It is not the first aluminium-intensive vehicle to reach the market.
 The light-weighting benefits of aluminium have already been showcased in cars such as the Audi A8, with its aluminium frame, and the Jaguar XJ, built with an aluminium sheet-intensive monocoque body.

 But the Audi A8 is a luxury sedan car of which only about 12,000 were sold last year in Europe and the USA.
 The XJ is another luxury vehicle, with less than 8,000 units sold in those markets last year.

-, on the other hand, has been the highest selling car of any kind in the US market for the past 32 years.
-Ford’s F-series pickup trucks sold more than 760,000 units in 2013.
+The Ford F-150, on the other hand, has been the biggest-selling car of any kind in the US market for the past 32 years.
+Ford’s F-series pick-up trucks sold more than 760,000 units in 2013.